FedericoBraidi/ObsidianNotesVault/Second Year/First Semester/IoT and Smart Cities/IoT and Smart Cities.md

 - Synchronous Connection Oriented (SCO): a synchronous, simmetric, connection oriented service used when latency is more important than integrity.
 - Asynchronous Connection Less (ACL): Sends packets that can be 1,3 or 5 slots long and that are retransmitted if corrupted.
 Multislot packets reduce overhead.
 This method is used when integrity is more important than latency.
 ###### BLE
 Specifically created for IoT low power devices.
-Only has $40$ chennels of size $2\,MHz$ and only supports GPSK modulation.
+Only has $40$ chennels of size $2\,MHz$ and only supports GFSK modulation.
 Differently from the BR/EDR case, where nodes can only be either master or slave, in BLE there are 4 communication roles:

 - Broadcaster: It periodically transmits advertisement, but doesn’t allow connections to start.